yiisoft/docs/010-code-style.md

 - Properties
 - Methods

-Within each category items should be sorted by visibility:
+Within each category, items should be sorted by visibility:

 - public
 - protected